 We are all created for a purpose.

 God has given each of us talents, gifts and abilities that aid us in achieving His plan for our lives.

 Many of these gifts are recognizable at an early age.
 They become clues in our discovery of what God has created us to do.

 Yet, as we begin to experience the hardships of life, these gifts can become clouded by our failures or our need to impress others.
 We can have a harder time seeing what we are good at, losing sight of our purpose.
-Even worse, we can become confused about who we are in Christ.
+Even worse, we can become confused about our identity in Christ.

-This is something that I really struggled with, especially after having children.
+I really struggled with this after having children.